Mark Salling: Matthew Morrison & More ‘Glee’ Stars React To Former Costar’s Death

 Matthew Morrison has opened up on social media about former ‘Glee’ costar Mark Salling’s suicide with a sweet photo.
 See more messages about Mark from his ‘Glee’ family here.

 Leave it to Mr. Schuster to make us emotional.
 Glee‘s favorite teacher, Matthew Morrison, was one of the first to acknowledge his former costar Mark Salling‘s death on social media, just hours after his apparent suicide.
 Matthew posted a heartbreaking photo on Instagram of himself, Mark, and the late Cory Monteith posing in tuxedos, from what looks like an old photoshoot.
 Cory, who played Finn, died in 2013 after an accidental drug overdose.
 He captioned the photo with two angel emojis, and one sad face.
 Jenna Ushkowitz, who played Tina on Glee, liked the photo and commented with a heart.

+Jane Lynch, who played Vice Principal Sue Sylvester, told TMZ that Mark’s death is “sad and very tragic.”
+She said she’s choosing to remember him “as the guy who made that really sweet video in the beginning of Glee when he was so happy to be a part of this group,” she said.
+“It’s tragic and I’m brokenhearted over it.”

 Glee producer Tim Davis wrote about Mark on Twitter: “Today we lost another

 #Glee cast member,” he tweeted.
 “Yes, he committed crimes against children.
 Yes, it’s horrific.
 But #MarkSalling was a broken man, no doubt an abuse victim himself.
 I loved Mark, and am sad when I consider the devastation of his parents.
 PLEASE withhold your cruel comments.”
-Jane Lynch, who played Vice Principal Sue Sylvester, retweeted Tim’s message.

 Another Glee producer, Paris Barclay, shared a sweet photo of Mark and Cory pausing between takes at a bake sale scene.
 Iqbal Theba, who played Principal Figgins on Glee, simply tweeted, “Oh Mark”.
 We can’t imagine the emotions he, and the rest of the Glee family, must be experiencing right now.